Why join the club?

 Please note: To skate unsupervised by an adult, young skaters must demonstrate at least Learn to Skate USA level 3 skating ability.

-Skaters who wish to join the club must purchase Club Ice Packages.
-Ice time is not transferable between skaters but may carry over into the next skating season.
+Skaters who join the Club must purchase Ice Time Packages to skate on Club Ice.
+Ice Time is not transferable between skaters, but may carry over into the next skating season.
 See below for pricing options.
-You may purchase more ice time at any time in the season.
+You may purchase more Ice Time at any time in the season.
 Please see the new Financial Policy for Ice Time Accounts for full terms and conditions.

-Walk-on sessions can be purchased without BFSC affiliation by any current USFS member.
+Walk-on sessions can be purchased without BFSC affiliation by any current USFS member (skater must show proof of USFS membership).

 Club rules and code of conduct